Not just a 'teenage issue' - discussing age and eating disorders

 In this article, we focus particularly on age and the misconception that an eating disorder is just a ‘teenage issue’, as well as discussing the signs, symptoms and most appropriate treatment.

-Eating disorders, including anorexia nervosa, bulimia nervosa and binge eating disorder, are complex mental health conditions which can result in sufferers interacting with food in unhealthy ways.
+Eating disorders, including anorexia nervosa, bulimia nervosa, binge eating disorder, and food addiction, are complex mental health conditions which can result in sufferers interacting with food in unhealthy ways.
 This can have a profoundly negative impact on physical and psychological wellbeing, even resulting in death.

 What a GP can look out for